jncraton/computational-thinking-cpsc2020/lectures/17-for.md

 - We frequently want to iterate a fixed number of times
 - We may want to iterate over a fixed number of items
-- Definite iteration provides a tools for this
+- Definite iteration provides a tool for this

 for
 ---